guireiso/omicscope/docs/input.rst

 Progenesis QI for Proteomics
 ----------------------------

-Progenesis exports protein quantitation data in a csv file containing information about samples, protein groups, and quantitative values.
+Progenesis exports protein quantitation data in a CSV file containing information about samples, protein groups, and quantitative values.

 *OmicScope* imports Progenesis output and extracts the abundance levels of each protein (assay), the features of each protein (rdata), and features of each sample (pdata). *OmicScope* can also accept Excel spreadsheets (with extensions .xls or .xlsx) that contain a **single sheet** for the Progenesis workflow, as many users may use Excel to visualize and handle data.

 .. code-block:: python